 How to Store

-If you have leftovers, they will keep well covered in the fridge for up to four days.
-It’s a great recipe for weekly meal prep for quick and easy lunches and dinners throughout the week!
+If you have leftovers, they will keep well in an airtight container in the fridge for up to four days.
+It’s a great recipe for weekly meal prep for quick and easy lunches the next day!

 How to Reheat